How to present a research paper in PPT: best practices

 Don’ts:

-8 tips on how to make research paper presentation that achieves its goals
+8 tips on how to make a research PowerPoint that achieves its goals

 You’ve probably been to a presentation where the presenter reads word for word from their PowerPoint outline.
 Or where the presentation is cluttered, chaotic, or contains too much data.
 The simple tips below will help you summarize a 10 to 15-page paper for a 15 to 20-minute talk and succeed, so read on!